Find Grad Schools

 • Administer compensation, benefits, and performance management systems, and safety and recreation programs.

-What a HR Manager Should Know
+Things a HR Manager Should Know How to Do

 Below is a list of the skills most Human Resources Managers say are important on the job.